ricdodong/one-click-hugo-cms/site/content/_index.md

   - image: img/01.jpg
     text: Welcome to Heaven!
   - image: img/02.jpg
-    text: "We are all strangers in this world.
-Did you ever think about what would happen to you when death came? some people may say Yes, "
+    text: We are all strangers in this world.
+Did you ever think about what would happen to you when death came?
+Some people may say yes, and some may say no; they may be afraid of it.
 values:
   heading: Our values
   text: Coffee is an amazing part of human culture but it has a dark side too –